Published 2/10/17. Updated 2/7/21.

 A few years back, I overheard a talkative friend of mine say about a not-so-talkative acquaintance, “He doesn’t say much.
 There must not be a whole lot going on in that head of his.”

-Immediately, my heart shriveled up with grief for the guy, and for the false assumption made with that statement.
+Immediately, I sympathized with the guy, and for the false assumption made with that statement.
 “So that’s how extroverts think of us who don’t say much??
 That really hurts.”

 Naturally, I didn’t say anything to correct my friend, because I was still processing my thoughts. 😉 And confrontation isn’t my specialty.
 So I remained, you guessed it, silent.
 But I’ve never forgotten that statement.
 Which leads me to make this statement: